TheJelmega/prog-lang/design/README.md

 <fallthrough-expr> := 'fallthrough' ( <label> )?
 ```

-When a `fallthrough` is encountered, the current arm of a `match` will immediatelly terminate and the arm next arm will be evaluated next.
+When a `fallthrough` is encountered, the current arm of a `match` will immediatelly terminate and the arm next arm will be evaluated.
-If a label is given, the associated with the label will be evaluated instead.
+If a label is given, the arm associated with the label will be evaluated instead.

 ## 9.25.
 Return expression [↵](#9-expressions-)